Chemical Testing in DUI Arrests

-Put another way, by driving or being in physical control of a car in the District of Columbia or Virginia, you impliedly agree to submit to testing if the police have reason to believe you might be intoxicated or your ability to drive has been impaired by the consumption of alcohol or a drug.
-The consequence of refusing to submit to chemical testing in the District of Columbia and Virginia include the revocation of one’s driver’s license for 12 months.
+Put another way, by driving or being in physical control of a car in the District of Columbia or Alexandria, VA, you impliedly agree to submit to testing if the police have reason to believe you might be intoxicated or your ability to drive has been impaired by the consumption of alcohol or a drug.
+The consequence of refusing to submit to chemical testing in the District of Columbia and Alexandria, VA include the revocation of one’s driver’s license for 12 months.
 If a person doesn’t have a valid driver’s license, the consequence is the denial of a driver’s license for 12 months from the date of the violation.

 Additionally, the refusal to submit to chemical testing is admissible in any civil or criminal court proceeding (such as a criminal DUI or OWI charge).
 Finally, if the person refusing to provide a specimen for chemical testing has a prior conviction for DUI or OWI, there is a legal presumption that the person was, in fact, under the influence at the time they refused the test.
 While an individual can challenge that presumption, the government often begins its case with that fact presumed in their favor.

 Because chemical testing is done by humans, there is a number of situations wherein the chemical test results may be inaccurate.
 For example, if the police collect blood, the collection method they use, including the type of blood tube used, could contaminate the sample.
 If the person collecting the sample uses an alcohol wipe to clean the suspected driver’s skin before collecting the sample, they could impact the test results.
 Failure to preserve the blood tube at the correct temperature could also affect the results.

 All instruments used to measure data must be calibrated regularly to ensure the accuracy of the results.
 This includes any type of breathalyzer as well as any GC/MS instruments used for testing.
 Additionally, these instruments have maintenance schedules that must be adhered to according to the manufacturer.